On the last track, we discussed a guideline for effective home-school

 Strategy #2 - Crisp Behavior Management

-I then explained the second key strategy for dealing with an ADD child
+I then explained the second key strategy for dealing with an ADHD child

 in the classroom, Crisp Behavior Management.
 Kelly asked, "What

 do you mean by Crisp Behavior Management?"
 I replied, "Crisp

 means things you can do quickly to take care of the ADHD student’s